Phillis Wheatley Club: About

 Some clubs also emphasized continued learning.
 The Phyllis Wheatley Club in Chicago also emphasized black literature.
 Clubs also donated books in celebration of Black History Month to public libraries.
 Atlanta's club helped build a reading room, also named after Phiillis Wheatley.
 In Buffalo, the Phyllis Wheatley Club there celebrated the 30th anniversary of the ending of slavery with a play which they sponsored.
 The club in Racine, Wisconsin in 1921 brought in Maud Cuney Hare and William H. Richardson to perform to show off black talent.
-The Charleston, South Carolina club hosted events featuring prominent individuals in the black community such as Marian Anderson, Mary McCleod Bethune, Countee Cullen, W. E. B. Du Bois, and Langston Hughes.
+The Charleston, South Carolina club hosted events featuring prominent individuals in the black community such as Marian Anderson, Mary McLeod Bethune, Countee Cullen, W. E. B. Du Bois, and Langston Hughes.
 The club in Coshocton, Ohio, also promoted black figures in history, creating a program that featured individuals and inviting other clubs to attend the even annually.

 To pay for charity work and other endeavors, the clubs held fundraisers.
 These could be in the form of balls or dances, or theater and musical receptions.
 In Tampa Bay, the Phyllis Wheatley Club sponsored an annual "Defense Dance" which raised money by charging a fee at the door.
 Fundraising could go towards other non-profit groups, such as the NAACP.

 Clubs could be affiliated with the YWCA or worked independently.
 The first club, started in Nashville, became affiliated with the National Federation of Colored Women's Clubs (NFCWC) in 1897.
 Other clubs, such as the Fort Worth Phyllis Wheatley Club, were also affiliated with the NFCWC.

 Early club members were normally professional women or married to "prominent men in the community."
 However, some Phillis Wheatley Clubs were made up of younger members.
 Other clubs had members of many different demographics.
 Clubs were named for the poet, Phillis Wheatley.
 Many clubs have been and are still active into the 21st century.
 The El Paso, Texas Phillis Wheatley Club celebrated its 90th anniversary in 2005.